85+ College Student Statistics For 2023 (Latest Facts)

 1. Loans of approximately $1.7 trillion were owed by college students in the year 2022.

-2. 16% of the students struggle to pay for their high education due to the loans they have to pay.
+2. 16% of the students struggle to pay for their higher education due to the loans they have to pay.

-3. Approximately 22.3 million students that have borrowed loans for their education fall under the age of 34.
+3. Approximately 22.3 million students who have borrowed loans for their education fall under the age of 34.

-4. There are 14.4 million students in the age group of 35 to 49 that have borrowed loans of approximately $622.9 billion.
+4. There are 14.4 million students in the age group of 35 to 49 who have borrowed loans of approximately $622.9 billion.

 Source: Forbes.